 In a recent development, Uber the cab-service giant has recently updated their community guidelines, which states that riders who fall short of a minimum average rating might have their account deactivated.

-This sudden development came in the wake of various incidents, where the Uber drivers have been harassed by their riders.
-Actions such as cussing, drinking alcohol, damaging the driver’s car, not being in proper decorum now could ban you from hailing a cab.
+This sudden development came in the wake of various incidents where Uber drivers have been harassed by their riders.
+Actions such as cussing, drinking alcohol, damaging the driver’s car, and not being in proper decorum now could ban you from hailing a cab.

 This new update was rolled out to passengers and drivers alike in Australia and New Zealand and the new changes will be initiated from September 19.
 This step was taken to encourage an environment of mutual respect and understanding for both the driver and the rider.

 In a recent interview, Susan Anderson, Uber General Manager ANZ, stated that over a period of time, if the ratings of a particular rider don’t show improvements, emails and notifications would be sent to the concerned rider to remind them of their low ratings and further reminders to boost up their Uber ratings.
 Failing to do that would result in a 6 months ban from the Uber platform.

 Ideally, we don’t want people to lose access, we just want an environment of mutual respect.
 By trialing these warnings to try and change people’s behavior, we have found that people do improve their rating when prompted. – Susan Anderson, Uber General Manager ANZ

 She reveals that the new system has been initiated to help the drivers in partnership with Uber to have a safe and healthy working environment.
 Reports have been pouring in prior to this update about stressed-out drivers being annoyed and harassed by the riders while on the trip.